boustrophedon/pgtemp/README.md

 ```

 See examples/ directory for examples:
-- A simple diesel example with axum
-- A more complicated "task queue" example using triggers and LISTEN/NOTIFY with sqlx and axum
 - A python example with sqlalchemy and alembic, demonstrating usage with the pgtemp cli's normal and single modes

 ## Library